tsgimai/tsgimai.github.io/_pages/includes/intro.md

 My name is Biaohang Yuan, and I am currently affiliated with Xizang University.
-My research focuses on the integration of deep learning algorithms with random matrix theory and on the security aspects of AI explainability.
+My research interest is AI Safety and deep learning algorithms with random matrix theory.
 If you are interested in collaboration, please contact me at: GuloveLY@outlook.com.